Privacy information for the EA survey

 We take your privacy extremely seriously, are experienced in normal privacy practices, and as you can see below go above and beyond these in many respects.

 Your responses will be saved within robust software the security of which has been widely tested, administered by an experienced sysadmin.
-Only anonymised datasets (ie. ones not containing any names or email addresses) will be shared.
+Only anonymised datasets (ie. ones not containing any names or email addresses) will be shared with people besides those specified below.

 At various points in the survey you can explicitly opt to share certain details.
 You can revoke this permission at any point by logging into your EA Profile account and editing your details (which is the preferred method) or as a fallback by emailing email@example.com.

-Volunteers check answers for these, though cannot guarantee total coverage.
+Volunteers check answers to remove these, though cannot guarantee total coverage.

 If you used an identifying token to access this survey, please rest assured that this token will not be stored together with your responses.
 It is managed in a separate database and will only be updated to indicate whether you did (or did not) complete this survey.
 There is no way of matching identification tokens with survey responses.